-Ahead of insolvency proceedings, solvent debtors may apply for reorganisation under the Business Reorganisation Act (Reorganisation Act).
+- a ahead of insolvency proceedings, solvent debtors may apply for reorganisation under the Business Reorganisation Act (Reorganisation Act).
 The Reorganisation Act aims at enabling otherwise economically stable businesses facing temporary financial difficulties to continue their business activities through a reorganisation process.
-However, the procedure set out in the Reorganisation Act has only been used in very few cases since its introduction.

-After bankruptcy proceedings have been initiated, insolvent debtors may submit restructuring plans if certain preconditions are met.
-Additionally, Austrian insolvency law provides for specific safeguards that allow the debtor to continue pre-insolvency contractual relationships, including the possibility for the administrator to apply for deferral of evictions regarding business premises or restrictions concerning contractual termination rights of business partners.
+However, the procedure set out in the Reorganisation Act has only been used in very few cases since its introduction: - after bankruptcy proceedings have been initiated, insolvent debtors may submit restructuring plans if certain preconditions are met.
+Additionally, Austrian insolvency law provides for specific safeguards that allow the debtor to continue pre-insolvency contractual relationships, including the possibility for the administrator to apply for deferral of evictions regarding business premises or restrictions concerning contractual termination rights of business partners; and as a principle, bankruptcy proceedings that lead to a realisation or winding up of the debtor's estate should be considered an instrument of last resort.

-Eva Spiegel is a partner and Alexander Zollner is a counsel at Wolf Theiss.
+1 Eva Spiegel is a partner and Alexander Zollner is counsel at Wolf Theiss.

 For natural persons, additional types of proceedings are applicable: (1) insolvency proceedings applicable to natural persons; and (2) garnishment applicable to natural persons.
-This article will focus on the applicable regime for businesses only.
+This chapter will focus on the applicable regime for businesses only.